sulaihasubi/sulaihasubi.github.io/index.md

 <p style="text-align:justify">
 Feel free to <a href="https://www.linkedin.com/in/sulaihasubi/">contact me</a> if you found my website useful and think I might be a good fit or simply would like to connect ☕</p>

-👩🏻‍🔬 What I possess as a Data Scientist
+👩🏻‍🔬 What I Possess as a Data Scientist
 ---
 <p style="text-align:justify">
 Personally, domain knwoledge and the ability to learn on the fly really far more valuable than on a book understanding of machine learning algorithms.
 The good things I possess as a Data Scientist in RiseHill are:-